PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 * the radius of the sun = 95700000 m

+As these numbers may be fractional compared to the standard of measurement a decimal point ```.``` is used to seperate out the integer and fractional parts.
 As very small and very large numbers have a large number of preceding zeros or trailing zeros they become difficult to transcribe and are therefore typically expressed in scientific notation.

 To convert from a decimal number to a decimal number in scientific notation:

 * Take the order of magnitude of the highest significant digit.
 This is shown depicted in red which is the value of the exponent at -11 and 8 for the small and large number respectively.
 * Take the remaining non-zero numbers highlighted in yellow and add the decimal point after the most digit giving the mantissa which is 5.3 and 6.957 for the small and large number respectively.